Artemis21/polyfantribes/tribes/saywaden.md

 Sand temple

 - has to be built on sand before it disappears and is worth 2 population
-- any Saywaden unit on it get +1 health and +1 defense
+- any Saywaden unit on it gets +1 health and +1 defense
 - usual temple score
 - costs 20 stars to build